SmugglerSMR/WeekendPlanner/README.md

-# CAB432 Assignment 1 - Weekend Planner
+# Weekend Planner - QUT University Assignment

-This Assignment contain first assignment for CAB432.
-Submission date set to *Monday, September 17 2018* with Weight *50%* of Unit.
-Task is individual.

-It requires to design a sophisticated mashup that draws upon a set of publicly  vailable services.

-## Important Due Dates

-* **Week5 - Proposal** -  - *Monday, August 27th* - Send One Page to Jacob Marks *marksj@qut.edu.au*

-* **Week7 - Report Draft** -  - *Friday, September 7th* - A more progressed version of draft.

-* **Week9 - Final Submission** -  - *Monday, September 17th* - Completed report, code and tests, deployment and execution instructions.

 ## Getting Started

-Project based of Week2 and Week4 exercises.
+Project based on Uni exercises exercises.
 In also contain Docker commands and Latex Report.
 Working with Git and Latex is optional.
 But pain from using JavaScript - uncomparable.

 Taking my words back.
 That was painful, but an experiance.